 We take a look at the history of Nokia owners since their hundred years of business and who owns Nokia now?

 Nokia’s primary focus on telecommunication began in 1990.
 The company made its first GSM call in 1991 with Nokia equipment, by the year 1998 Nokia became the top-selling mobile brand in the world.
 Who doesn’t remember the very famous Nokia 1100?
 A device that was once a favorite of all and it’s also the highest-selling handset of all time.
-But with the time and advent of Android touchscreen mobile, the company lost its glory.
-So the basic question, of who owns Nokia primarily remains on people’s minds as they have seen many ups and downs in the last two decades of Nokia’s journey in 21st century.
+But with the time and advent of the Android touchscreen mobile, the company lost its glory.
+So the basic question, of who owns Nokia primarily remains on people’s minds as they have seen many ups and downs in the last two decades of Nokia’s journey in the 21st century.

 Who owns Nokia?

-In 2017, Nokia has made an impressive comeback with newly formed HMD Global which purchased the exclusive right to market the Nokia brand via license 2017 and primarily focused on entering the mid-range mobile phone market.
+In 2017, Nokia made an impressive comeback with the newly formed HMD Global which purchased the exclusive right to market the Nokia brand via license 2017 and primarily focused on entering the mid-range mobile phone market.
 HMD made a brand title “The Home of Nokia Phones” to promote their phones.
 On 16 August 2017, the new owner introduced the first ever Nokia Android phone called the Nokia 8.
 HMD Global shipped 4.8 million Nokia phones in the second quarter of 2019, which is over a 20% increase from the previous year.